kuzudb/cypher-vs-sql-workshop/README.md

 ## DDL

 The DDL commands are provided in the `ddl` directory.
-Copy-paste them into their respective interfaces to populate the data in the  required tables.
+Copy-paste the `./ddl/*.cypher` file into their respective interfaces to populate the data in the required Kùzu database.

+If you want to also run the SQL queries in DuckDB, you can do so by running the `./ddl/insert_data_duckdb.sql` file in the DuckDB CLI.

 ## Graph visualization